Some of these productivity tips are going to seem downright weird to you…

 The right investments in your blog will make you more productive and save you a ton of time and headaches.

-If you’re trying to start a free blog and get by as cheaply as possible, you will get cheap results.
+If you’re trying to begin with a free blog and get by as cheaply as possible, you will get cheap results.
 If you don’t invest a penny, you will never make a penny.

 It’s as simple as that.